radareorg/radare2/doc/syntax.md

 * Braces open on the same line as the for/while/if/else/function/etc. Closing braces are put on a line of its own, except in the else of an if statement or in a while of a do-while statement.
-If you have a one line statement, don't use braces (except for do-while).
+Always use braces, except when you have filtering conditions or error paths that can fit into a one-line statement.

 ```
 if (a == b) {